sourcehut-mirrors/chawan/doc/mailcap.md

   expands to "blah".

-* Non-standard templates for the resource's original URL: `%u` (from Netscape) expands to the original URL of the resource, `%h` (from w3mmee) expands to the hostname without the port, `%H` expands to the hostname including the port, and `%?` (from w3mmee) expands to the query string including the question mark.
+* Non-standard templates for the resource's original URL: `%u` (from Netscape) expands to the original URL of the resource, `%h` and `%p` (from w3mmee) expands to the hostname and the port respectively, `%H` expands to the hostname *and the port*, and `%?` (from w3mmee) expands to the query string including the question mark.

   (w3mmee did not actually include the question mark in `%?`, but this was changed in Chawan because the other design could not express the